 Located on the second floor of Lawrence Hall, the cozy, light-filled Willcox Hearth was named for W.R.B.
 Willcox, the head of the architecture program from 1922 to 1947.
 Willcox had a tradition of opening his home to students once a week for informal discussions, and that tradition that lives on in the Hearth where you can grab a coffee and a pastry and catch up with friends and colleagues.

 Located in Eugene, the Studio Shop is a resource for students enrolled in School of Architecture & Environment courses.
 The shop provides a safe, and professionally supervised space in which students can create high-quality projects, while learning skills that further prepare them to excel in their careers.

 Located in Portland at the White Stag Block, the Fab Lab is a resource for School of Architecture & Environment students in Portland.
 The Fab Lab has two laser cutters, a 3D printer, two CNC cutters, and a woodshop.

 The Urban Farm

-In operation since 1976, the University of Oregon Urban Farm is a model for alternative urban land use where people grow food, work together, take care of the land, and build community.
+In operation since 1976, the University of Oregon Urban Farm in Eugene is a model for alternative urban land use where people grow food, work together, take care of the land, and build community.
 Throughout its history, the Urban Farm has been a place and a process integrating biological, ecological, economic and social concerns.

 Three additional dedicated art exhibition spaces located in Lawrence Hall—the East Hall, West Hall, and Foyer Galleries—provide an opportunity to share undergraduate and graduate student work outside of the classrooms and studios and to engage the College of Design community at-large.
 Additional glass display cases in the main entry to Lawrence Hall allow for exhibition of work from College of Design students in this highly visible location.
-Students studying in Portland also have access to the Light Court Commons at the historic White Stag Block.